foodsAvoid standard versions

 What to do next

 Fallback line.
-Not for diagnosis, treatment, personal tolerance, formal testing, medical nutrition planning, live brand guarantees, or restaurant safety guarantees.
-Use it only to organize the current barley label, ingredient, kitchen, menu, store, or backup decision.
+Not for diagnosis, treatment, personal tolerance, formal testing, medical nutrition planning, live brand certification, or restaurant certification.

 The job it actually answers